 The morning is an excellent time to be productive.
 You have fresh energy to work with, and you might have some time to yourself without the kids around.
 Having a morning routine for yourself feels empowering and purposeful.
 Giving yourself structured time in the morning helps you organize and plan for the day ahead.

 I use my time in the morning to work on this blog, exercise, and then do tasks like empty the dishwasher and start laundry.
-I use this Morning Routine Checklist to help me make the most of my time.
+I use this Morning Routine Checklist (you can find it here) to help me make the most of my time.